CROSSINGTUD/CryptoAnalysis/CONTRIBUTING.md

 This repository contains two central branches.
 The **master** and the **develop** branch.
 The develop branch is default.
 Both branches are *protected* against direct write access thus Pull Requests are necessary to push into them.
-Other branches are unprotected and can be created and deleted by an contributer
+Other branches are unprotected and can be created and deleted by a contributer

 The `master` branch holds the lastest stable release of the application.